benizakurayana/social-media-writer/README.md

   - Gradio App: `app.py` (Main application using Gradio for UI)
   - Function definitions: `my_calling_functions.py` (For OpenAI function callings to choose from)
 - Flow:
   - First call of OpenAI API: Provide prompt and two function descriptions.
-Will receive the chosen function and arguments to use.
+Will receive the chosen function and arguments to use. <br>
     (Correct function choice should be pytrends, ane three arguments to use)
   - Run the chosen function with the given arguments.
 Will get the trending words.
   - Second call of OpenAI API: Provide prompt and two function descriptions and trending keywords.
-Will receive the chosen function and argument to use.
+Will receive the chosen function and argument to use. <br>
     (Correct function choice should be Google search and a trending keyword as the argument)
   - Run the chosen function with the given arguments.
 Will get the Google search results.
   - Third call of OpenAI API: Provide the information from the previous two OpenAI API calls and executions.
 Will receive the generated content.